ThomasTiercin/MovieApp/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Angular  FlixMovies & TV Shows was generated with:
+## Angular  MovieApp & TV Shows was generated with:

 - Angular CLI version 8.3.9
 - Angular 8.3.9